notkortex/nblock/README.md

 [![Remix on Glitch](https://binbashbanana.github.io/deploy-buttons/buttons/remade/glitch.svg)](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Remix-on-Glitch)
 [![Deploy to Koyeb](https://binbashbanana.github.io/deploy-buttons/buttons/remade/koyeb.svg)](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Deploy-to-Koyeb)

-If you are deploying to an alternative service or to a server, refer to [Deploy via terminal](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Deploy-via-terminal).
+If you are deploying to an alternative service or to a server, to deploy via terminal.

-Additional information such as [customizing your frontend](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki/Customizing-your-frontend) can be found on the [wiki](https://github.com/titaniumnetwork-dev/Ultraviolet-App/wiki).
+1. Go to the `TERMINAL`.
+2. Type `npm install`.
+3. Type `npm start`.
+4. nblock shoould start running on port 8080.